jenngeorge/LunchMeet/docs/phases/day5.md

   - google geocode api
   - looks for locations within a set distance
 + browse: filter by distance from currentUser
 + style filter, matchindex, match index items
++ add interests to users table
+  - set values to -5: giver, 5: receiver, 0: not a giver/receiver case, 10: not interested
+  - if two user's interest values sum to 0, they are a match
+  - default all interests to 10
++ add interests to jbuilder
++ add interests to show profile